CarlosChiarelli/Semantic_Segmentation/README.md

 # Image Segmentation
-Image Segmentation with [DeeplabV3+](https://github.com/tensorflow/models/tree/master/research/deeplab), adapted to use on own dataset.
+I created this repository to simplify the adaptation of Image Segmentation with [DeeplabV3+](https://github.com/tensorflow/models/tree/master/research/deeplab), to use on own dataset.

 ## Pre-trained models
 Download the folders from [Google Drive](https://drive.google.com/open?id=1qI1rcNNobAJvHIVXXWHr6NYUthwEasz3)

 Copy and paste the Segmentador and xception_65 folders at the path: research/deeplab/datasets/PQR/exp/train_on_trainval_set/init_models/

+## Dependencies
+The algorithm makes use of the following imports, make sure that they are already installed:
+-os.path
+-contextlib
+-functools
+-PIL.Image
+-os
+-shutil
+-glob
+-image_slicer
+-time
+-numpy
+-math
+-six
+-sys
+-collections
+-copy
+-tensorflow
+-from __future__ import absolute_import, division, print_function

 ## Adapt to train on own dataset
 The following files must be adapted to train on your own dataset.